It’s the season for eggnog, Christmas lights, and carols!

 Start Reading the Book Aloud

-Your goal is to entrance your children in the story.
-They should be hanging on your every word, sitting on the edge of their chairs, and quivering in anticipation for what will happen next.
+Your kids should be hanging on your every word, sitting on the edge of their chairs, and quivering in anticipation of what will happen next.

 Quiet Reading Hour